Competitive advantages are the strengths and opportunities that you have over your competition.

 - Perceptual Mapping

-4. Figure out the points where you stand out of your competition.
+- Figure out the points where you stand out from your competition.

 Your competitive advantage section will come after you have explained your competition.